russmckendrick/records/content/albums/we-care-a-lot-625311/index.md

 ---
 title: "Faith No More - We Care A Lot"
-album_artist: "Faith No More"
+artist: "Faith No More"
-album_title: "We Care A Lot"
+album_name: "We Care A Lot"
 date: 2015-08-09
 release_id: "625311"
 slug: "we-care-a-lot-625311"
+hideSummary: true
 cover:
     image: "we-care-a-lot-625311.jpg"
+    alt: "We Care A Lot by Faith No More"
+    caption: "We Care A Lot by Faith No More"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Alternative Metal", "Funk Metal", "Post-Punk"]
 ---

 ## Tracklisting